joelhawksley/identity/components/slides.md

 end
 ```

-^ Looking at our template, what if we extracted each branch to be derived from the value of state?
+^ Looking at our template, what if we extracted each branch to be derived from the state value?

 ---